CustosLigni/Olivetum-GPU-Miner/README.md

 ## Notes
 - Requires appropriate GPU drivers with CUDA/OpenCL runtime.
+- CUDA builds include sm_89 (RTX 40xx) and sm_90 when supported by the toolkit.
+- Default CUDA grid size is 4096 (`--cu-grid-size`).
+- `--cl-global-work` sets the OpenCL global work size multiplier.
 - Based on the open-source ethminer project; original authorship retained in source history.